 Proposals received in response to this solicitation will be evaluated to determine that they meet the HACC's goal of de-concentrating poverty and expanding housing and economic opportunities for its participants.
-Proposals that do not meet the requirements set forth in this RFP may be rejected without further review.
+Proposals that do not meet the requirements set forth in this RFQ may be rejected without further review.
 Respondents whose proposals are selected will first enter into an Agreement to Enter into a Housing Assistance Payments (AHAP) Contract after specific requirements are met.
 A Housing Assistance Payments (HAP) Contract will be executed when the units are ready for occupancy and have passed a Housing Quality Standards (HQS) Inspection.
+This must be within two years of the date of the award.